 Guarana - pure energy for tired bones

-Fatigue, who does not know it: it attacks you suddenly after a long day at work, when it is dull and cold outside, or when you have hardly slept a wink at night.
+The FatigueWho hasn't experienced it: it comes over you suddenly after a long day at work, when it's dreary and cold outside, or when you've hardly slept a wink at night.
 This phenomenon is human nature and usually comes when you actually still have something to do.

 Many of us then reach for a delicious cup of coffee.
 But there is another alternative that quickly makes tired people perk up and perform better - the Guarana Plant.